MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/2-data.md

 ## Conclusion

-This lesson described the test data used within the standardized test suite and its schema.
+This section described the test data used within the standardized test suite and its schema.
 Your database should now be populated with tables based on the specified csv files with the correct schema.

-In the next lesson, you'll gain an understanding of different sections of the test suite that helps you validate the setup of the dataset and your extension connector.
+In the next section, you'll gain an understanding of different sections of the test suite that helps you validate the setup of the dataset and your extension connector.

 ## Next steps